You have been redirected to your local version of the requested page

 Creating an operating procedure (OP)

-In MiraCal software, create an OP to build the library, select the Operating Procedures tab and create a new OP “Fatty Acids”.
+In MiraCal software, select the Operating Procedures tab and create a new OP “Fatty Acids”.
 The parameters are set to laser power 5, average of 1, and auto integration time.
 Acquire a spectrum of each sample with the OP, carefully name each sample, and synchronize the data with the MiraCal software database.

 Creating and testing the fatty acid library